kubernetes-study-guide/Kubernetes-Study-Guide/02_kubernetes_architecture/architecture.md

 - loadbalancer - used to loadbalance kube-api data traffic to master nodes.
 In particular is forwards traffic to the kube-apiserver component. the traffic may originate from:
   - local workstations - when someone uses the kubectl command to perform tasks
   - The kubelet or kube-proxy components that are running inside worker nodes.

+### Terminology

+master nodes are also known be other names, controllers, ...
+For the rest of this study guide I'll use the phrase master nodes, worker nodes, and kube cluster.